‘The roar I hear is the next stage of the rocket firing’: MAPS technology and the new age of vaccine development

 The need for a COVID-19 vaccine accelerated work already progressing before the pandemic and underscored the importance of quick and efficient vaccine development.
 In just the first year of the pandemic, COVID shots may have averted about 20 million deaths, according to researchers at Imperial College London.

-A broad portfolio of vaccine technologies, alongside MAPS, will be critical in the bid to prevent death and disease from viral and bacterial pathogens.
+A broad portfolio of vaccine platforms, alongside MAPS technology, will be critical in the bid to prevent death and disease from viral and bacterial pathogens.

 GSK scientific image of the MAPS vaccine technology